-McDonald's says appetites remain strong
+McDonald's says appetites remain healthy

 Total revenue was $5.1bn, down 9% from the same period last year, a decline the firm said was due to its move to franchise more restaurants, rather than operate them directly.

-Operating costs and expenses also fell, reaching about $3bn, compared with $3.6bn in 2017.

-McDonald's said it expected to add a net total of 600 restaurants this year and planned to spend $2.4bn in capital expenditures, including $1.5bn to introduce more technology to its restaurants in the US.
+Operating costs also fell, however, and McDonald's said it expected to add a net total of 600 restaurants this year around the globe.

-"I'm confident that our strategy and actions we're taking will position the business for sustained growth," said chief executive Steve Easterbrook.

 McDonald's owns or franchises more than 37,000 restaurants in 120 countries around the world.